mkarpiarz/cloud-native-docs/gpu-operator/cdi.rst

 Optional: Specifying the Runtime Class for a Pod
 ************************************************

-If you enabled CDI mode for the default container runtime, the no action is required to use CDI.
+If you enabled CDI mode for the default container runtime, then no action is required to use CDI.
 However, you can use the following procedure to specify the legacy mode for a workload if you experience trouble.

 If you did not enable CDI mode for the default container runtime, then you can